jhwhenry/cpd/cpd_upgrade_513_531.md

 mv cluster_scoped_resources.yaml ${VERSION}-${PROJECT_SCHEDULING_SERVICE}-cluster_scoped_resources.yaml
 ```

-### 1.5.2 Downloading CASE packages and the cluster-scoped resources for the platform and services
+### 1.5.2 Downloading the cluster-scoped resources for the platform and services

 Download from GitHub.